payalAmarnani/teacher_student_admin/readme.md

 ## Postman Tests

-Postman collection can be imported from the test/TeacherStudentAdministration.postman_collection
+Postman collection can be imported from the test/Teacher Student Administration.postman_collection

 ## Contributors